cockroachdb/docs/cockroachcloud/connect-to-a-serverless-cluster.md

 {% include cockroachcloud/postgresql-special-characters.md %}

 {{site.data.alerts.callout_info}}
-If you forget your SQL user's password, an [org admin](authorization.html#org-administrator-legacy) can change the password on the **SQL Users** page.
+If you forget your SQL user's password, an [org admin](authorization.html#org-administrator-legacy) or a cluster admin on the cluster can change the password on the **SQL Users** page.
 {{site.data.alerts.end}}

 For connection examples and code snippets in your language, see the following: